IMONST 1 REGISTRATION IS NOW OPEN!

 After the result is announced, you will receive an electronic certificate and a personalized score report.
 The score report contains detailed results and an analysis of your performance relative to other contestants.

-Participants who received Gold, Silver, and Bronze awards will be invited to the IMONST 2.
+Participants who received Grade S will be invited to join IMONST 2 for free.

 Selection for IMONST 2